Slideshow image

 Copeland Health Education Pavilion

-As a hub for health care education, the Pavilion provides a variety of preventive health education classes to the community through a new Community Wellness Program, free of charge.
-The Pavilion also houses two advanced learning facilities: the Institute for Health Education and Research and the James R. Flanagan Simulation Learning Center.
+As a hub for health care education, the Pavilion provides a variety of preventive health education classes to the community through our Community Benefits Program, free of charge.
+Classes range from CPR, maternity education, support groups, wellness workshops and more.
+View classes >

 James R. Flanagan Simulation Learning Center